yhyu13/MSL-VirtualMorrisWaterMaze/README.md

 # Instruction
 Download .zip file from the **Release** of thie repo.
 Then unzip.

-(Note I use tensorflow-gpu.
-The cpu .yml file is available to you as well)
+*(Note I use tensorflow-gpu.
+The cpu .yml file is available to you as well)*

 Install environment dependencies:
 ```
 conda env create -f Maze.yml
 activate Maze
 ```

+Before start testing result, head to Analysis/model.py.
+Change exe_location and cfg_location to your local repository.

-Run a test trail with 15000 eps trained model
+Run a test trail with 15000 eps trained model.
+By default, the algo will start 6s later after the Unity window launched.
 ```
 python main.py --num_worker=1 --load_model
 ```